 How The Principal In This Case Handled The Situation

-First, he met with the whole class of kids the perpetrators were in and basically told them they could have sent the peanut allergic child to the hospital, or she could have died.
+First, he met with the whole class of kids the perpetrators were in and basically told them they could have sent the peanut allergic child to the hospital, or the child could have died.

 He didn’t sugar coat any of it and disciplined both kids that threw the peanut shells and also the other 6 kids that sat, watched, and laughed.
 Said he was VERY clear to the kids that it will never happen again and the harsh consequences he will give them if it does.